tyzbit/acars-processor/README.md

 reduce `FILTER_OLLAMA_MAX_PREDICTION_TOKENS` and/or increase
 `ACARSHUB_MAX_CONCURRENT_REQUESTS_PER_SUBSCRIBER` as well as review your OllamaFilter configuration for improvements (such as number of parallel requests)

+If you use the database functionality you can review the `ollama_filter` table for false positives and negatives to improve your prompt.
+Remember that LLMs do not comprehend what they're doing, so they'll never complete a task perfectly all the time.
+You should be able to get >99% efficacy with a low amount of effort writing your prompt however.

 #### Webhooks